 A number of leaders in self-management support have created materials that comprise the beginnings of such a comprehensive curriculum.
 Following are some useful materials culled from a list collected by the University of California, San Francisco, Center for Excellence in Primary Care.
 Other excellent programs, such as Connie Davis's 2004 Self-Management Workshop, may be made available in the future.
 Some of the websites require registration.

 The recommended self-management support training materials are:

-Training Curriculum for Health Coaches (PDF) is a comprehensive training curriculum.
-Created by the UCSF Center for Excellence in Primary Care, it contains detailed plans and dialogues based on highly interactive training sessions.
+Health Coaching Tools created by the UCSF Center for Excellence in Primary Care include detailed plans and dialogues based on highly interactive training sessions.